Applications for the MOH open on 1 April and close on 31 May of the year prior to study.

-- Every applicant must hold the degree of Bachelor of Oral Health from the University of Otago or another oral health qualification approved by the Admissions Sub-Committee and be registered in the areas of dental hygiene and/or dental therapy practice in his or her country of practice or residence.
+- Every applicant must hold the degree of Bachelor of Oral Health from the University of Otago or another oral health qualification approved by the Pro-Vice-Chancellor (Health Sciences), and be registered in the areas of dental hygiene and/or dental therapy practice in their country of practice or residence.

 - Applicants must have achieved a minimum grade point average of B+ in the final year of the qualifying degree or qualification.

 - Admission to the programme is limited to a maximum of six candidates annually.